Answers to Frequently Asked Questions concerning Financial Aid are listed below.

 - The Federal Student Aid (FSA) ID replaces the numerical PIN with a username and password.
 Students and parents must create a FSA ID at StudentAid.gov/fsaid.

 - Visit the Federal Student Aid website and complete the Free Application for Federal Student Aid (FASFA).
 The application will be evaluated by the Department of Education.
 Within 3-5 business days an electronic Student Aid Report (SAR) will be sent to you and the Financial Aid Office.

-- The Financial Aid Office will evaluate the SAR to determine if your application was selected for verification.
+- The Financial Aid Office will evaluate the Institutional Student Information Record (ISIR) to determine if your application was selected for verification.
 If you have been selected for verification you will need to supply the Financial Aid Office with necessary documents such as copies of Federal tax transcripts, verification worksheets, etc. If your application has not been selected for verification we will determine if you are eligible for grants.